JS4-14/Cybersecurity-Portfolio/arm-work-exp/README.md

 As part of an engineering and technology challenge supported by Arm, I worked in a team to design, build and test a protective chassis for a micro:bit device.

-The project simulated the challenge of protecting sensitive electronics during deployment and impact events.
+The project simulated the challenge of protecting the micro:bit during deployment and impact events in order to measure various data.
 Our team designed a housing, collected acceleration data during free-fall tests, investigated wireless communications between devices and presented our findings to Arm representatives.

 ---